 Privacy Policy

-The Council of International Schools (CIS) collects a variety of data about institutions and individuals in line with our mission to shape the future of international education and we carefully consider what information is necessary to achieve this aim.
-We respect your privacy and have implemented technology and procedures with the objective of protecting your data from unauthorised access and improper use.
+The Council of International Schools (CIS) collects a variety of data about institutions and individuals in line with our mission to shape the future of international education, and we carefully consider what information is necessary to achieve this aim.
+We respect your privacy and have implemented technology and procedures with the objective of protecting your data from unauthorized access and improper use.
 If you have questions about this policy, email us at info@cois.org.

 This policy covers the following topics: